bhagya88/sequelized-burger/README.md

 ### Design
 MVC design pattern and Server side rendering are used.
+Parent - Child association/ relationship is used.

-* Model - Generic ORM and Custom orm are created to model the database.
-Custom orm calls the generic orm.
+* Model - sequelize models are created to model the database.
 * Views- Views are created using express-handlebars, HTML, CSS
 * Controller - Requests coming to the server are handled by the controller/router which in turn communicates with model to get data and passes it to the views.

 ### Challenges faced

-* How to seperate the code into MVC pattern?
-* How connect to the different pieces of code together?
-* How to get it to work on heroku?
+* How store and retrieve data using sequelize models and associations?

 ### Solution found

-* Creating a MVC style directory structure helped seperate the code into MVC pattern.
-* Visualizing which piece of code gets called first, how it calls the other functions and how the controls flows, helped to integrate it into a single application.
-* Creating database on Jaws DB helped to get it get working on heroku.
+* Reading documentation helped.

 ### How it works

-* Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+* Sequelized burger is a restaurant app that lets users input the names of burgers they'd like to eat.

 * Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

+* Then the user gets can order the drink of his for each burger.

 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.